FRC5190/Training/P02/Readme.md

 1. Disconnect your laptop from the robot, and connect to the Internet.

-1. Clone this entire **Training** repository from GitHub to your desktop using Git by running the following from command prompt:
+1. Clone this entire **Training** repository from GitHub to your desktop using Git by running the following from command prompt (Pick an appropriate directory where you want to clone the repository, for example `C:\robotics`:
    ```
    git clone https://github.com/5190GreenHopeRobotics/Training
    ```